 Post-Exposure Prophylaxis (PEP)

-PEP, or post-exposure prophylaxis, is a treatment that can be taken after having had unprotected anal or vaginal sex with a partner known to be HIV-positive or one whose status is unknown.
+PEP, or post-exposure prophylaxis, is a treatment that you can take after having anal or vaginal sex without a condom with a partner who is living with HIV and not being treated for it, or with a partner whose status is unknown.

-You can make an appointment at a specialized clinic or go to the emergency unit of the hospital closest to you.
+You can go to the emergency room at your closest hospital, or make an appointment at a specialized clinic.
 Remember that it’s important to be seen as quickly as possible, within 72 hours of the risky sexual activity.